mbacvanski/mbacvanski.github.io/2020-recap.md

 * EECE2160: Embedded Design for Robotics was a fun introduction to the world of embedded programming using C++ and Verilog.
 I'm a sucker for switches, hardware, and flashing LEDs, so I enjoyed the projects.
 * CS3000: Algorithms and Data Structures, for which you can find my notes [here](/blog/cs3000).

 This year I took on a role as a venture analyst at [Northeastern's IDEA venture accelerator](https://www.northeastern.edu/idea/), which was an incredibly fun and rewarding experience.
-I loved working closely with startup founders, learning about their stories and ventures, and mentoring their ventures.
+I loved working closely with startup founders, learning about their stories, and mentoring their ventures.

 Looking forward, I'm starting a [quantum computing club at Northeastern](https://www.neuqc.org), where I hope to share my excitement for this field with others and learn together.
 Starting in January 2021, I'm excited to be working as a software co-op at [Vicarious Surgical](https://www.vicarioussurgical.com/).